 A new report from Knorr exposes the eating habits of the South African population and its impact on their health.
-Click here for The Plate Of tHE Nation Report.
+Click here for The Plate Of the Nation Report (pdf) 12.76 mb.

 According to the Indigo Wellness Index, South Africa is one of the unhealthiest nations in the world.
 This means that we are eating the wrong foods and our health is suffering.